trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 // createAuthorizationURL() call like in this example since control has to flow back to the user first. val redirectURIWithParams = "Put the redirect URI with params here"

-val credentials = interaction.requestCredentialWithAuth(didDocResolution.assertionMethod(), redirectURIWithParams, null)
+val credentials = interaction.requestCredentialWithAuth(didDocument.assertionMethod(), redirectURIWithParams, null)

 val issuerURI = interaction.issuerURI() // Optional (but useful)